 all year except 24/25 Dec.

-lounge/bar with log fire, mezzanine, restaurant, in-room TV (Freeview), function/conference facilities, farm shop, restaurant, bar and lounge wheelchair accessible, adapted toilet.
+lounge/bar with log fire, mezzanine, restaurant, in-room TV (Freeview), function/conference facilities, farm shop, EV charging, restaurant, bar and lounge wheelchair accessible, adapted toilet.

 in public areas.

-allowed in some bedrooms (£15 per night), one area of lounge.
+allowed in some bedrooms (£15 a night for 1 dog, £25 for two, bowl and treats), one area of lounge.